LukePappa/Ourism/text.md

-God transcends, grounds, and is everything.
-Conscious union with Him is true fulfillment.
+Being transcends, grounds, and is everything.
+Conscious union with it is true fulfillment.